 The "entire contract clause" is a seemingly minor portion of a life insurance policy that actually provides some important mutual protection to insurers and their customers.
-It essentially states that the entire contract between the insurer and the applicant consists of the policy itself, the application and any medical report obtained during the underwriting process.
+It essentially states that the entire contract between the insurer and the applicant consists of the policy itself, the application, any riders attached to the policy, and any medical report obtained during the underwriting process.